 David D. Celentano, ScD, MHS, PhD (Hon.)

-David Celentano is the Charles Armstrong Chair of the Department of Epidemiology.
+David Celentano is the Dr. Charles Armstrong Chair of the Department of Epidemiology.
 He holds joint appointments in the Departments of International Health, Health Policy and Management, Health, Behavior and Society and Medicine (School of Medicine).
 His research integrates behavioral science theory and research with epidemiology.